clowder-framework/extractors-opendronemap/README.md

 For any files uploaded to the datasets, the file's extension remains unchanged.
 For example. if the original file has the '.las' extension, the renamed file will as well.

-If a point cloud file is not uploaded to the dataset (.las, .ply, .csv), this variable has no effect.
+If a point cloud file is not uploaded to the dataset, this variable has no effect.

+### SHAPEFILENAME
+This environment variable changes the file name of any shapefile files uploaded to the datasets.
+As with the orthophoto file name override, this override is helpful when a particular file name is used for further processing.
+For any files uploaded to the datasets, the file's extension remains unchanged.
+For example. if the original file has the '.shp' or '.dbf' extension, the renamed file will as well.

+If a shapefile is not uploaded to the dataset, this variable has no effect.

 ### 2. Create extractors-opendronemap.txt file